Taylor Swift’s Album Is Getting Political, But Not In The Way She Intended

 In a statement to USA Today, White House spokesman Judd Deere gave the long awaited response, saying, "The Trump Administration absolutely opposes discrimination of any kind and supports the equal treatment of all; however, the House-passed bill in its current form is filled with poison pills that threaten to undermine parental and conscience rights."

-However, notorious presidential counselor Kellyanne Conway had a slightly cattier response, quoting Swift's own song back to her while appearing on Fox News.
+However, notorious presidential counsellor Kellyanne Conway had a slightly cattier response, quoting Swift's own song back to her while appearing on Fox News.

 “If you say it on the street, that’s a knockout/If you put it in a tweet, that’s a cop-out,” she sang, adding, “I love that!
 I mean, that basically is Washington in a nutshell.”
 Perhaps she has not looked at the President's Twitter lately.